Using circular org charts to create a culture of collaboration

 A circular org chart is an alternative to the standard hierarchical org chart, but like all org charts, it visualizes the organizational structure of a business to show information like who reports to whom and to which department each employee belongs.
 Instead of visualizing the organization from the top down in a pyramid-like structure, the organization is drawn from the center out.
 The center-most circle represents the company’s highest-level officer.
 The outermost circles represent entry-level employees and individual contributors.

 In terms of functionality, there is not much difference between circular org charts and other types.
 The differences are more psychological.
-Instead of seeing the organization as authoritarian with executives barking out orders from the top, the circular structure gives the impression that the organization is more inclusive, has better communication, and has made management more accessible.
+Instead of seeing the organization as authoritarian with executives barking out orders from the top, the circular structure fosters a dynamic for the organization that is more inclusive, has better communication, and has made management more accessible.

-Circular org chart (Click on image to modify online)
+Circular org chart example template (Click on image to modify online)

 How to create and use a circular org chart